esitarski/CrossMgr/CrossMgrVideo/helptxt/QuickStart.md

 #### Snapshot

-Takes a single snapshot and save it to the database.
+Takes a single snapshot and saves it to the database.

 #### Auto Capture

-When pressed, captures frames as specified by the __Auto Capture__ dialog described above.
+Captures frames as specified by the __Auto Capture__ dialog described above.

 #### Capture